Film 4 is playing White Christmas as Brits struggle through heatwave

-Film 4 seems to be having a laugh, when you look at the films they are playing today.
+Film 4 seems to be having a laugh, when you look at the films they are playing today, but it is just a coincidence.

 At 11am, the broadcaster scheduled the Christmas film White Christmas to air and it has never felt less appropriate.